 - Stir the mix till the onion and garlic is light brown in color.

-- Add chopped tomato, cook for another 2 minutes.
+- Add salt and chopped tomato, cook for another 2 minutes.

 - Garnish with chopped coriander leaves.